The Importance of Quality of Life Assessments for Ageing Pets

 Behavioural changes: this can be seen due to increased discomfort or cognitive changes (sometimes also called “dog dementia”).
 Dogs that have never shown signs of aggression can become “snappy” or unpredictable in some occasions.

-Palliative Care and Quality of Life
+Palliative Care and Improving Quality of Life for Your Pet

 FAQS